-• Egg Drop Engineers: Drop a raw egg from the Swinging Bridge without it breaking using materials to engineer a protective covering. • Stomp Rockets: Design rockets using cardstock and paper and launch them into the air by stomping on the soda bottle air reservoir. • Complicated Rube Goldberg designed inventions that made simple tasks more Contraptions: complicated. • Messy Science: Create oobleck, inflate a balloon with a chemical reaction and experiment with different ingredients to pop the top off a film canister, flubber, secret messages • Ice Cream Making: Make ice cream using Zip-lock bags, ice, salt, and other ingredients. • Balloon Car Challenge: Create a balloon car as part of the JR. Engineering badge For Juniors and up. • Leap Bot: Create a leap bot as part of the BR.
+• Egg Drop Engineers: Drop a raw egg from the Swinging Bridge without it breaking using materials to engineer a protective covering. • Stomp Rockets: Design rockets using cardstock and paper and launch them into the air by stomping on the soda bottle air reservoir. • Complicated Contraptions: Rube Goldberg designed inventions that made simple tasks more complicated. • Messy Science: Create oobleck, inflate a balloon with a chemical reaction and experiment with different ingredients to pop the top off a film canister, flubber, secret messages. • Ice Cream Making: Make ice cream using Zip-lock bags, ice, salt, and other ingredients. • Balloon Car Challenge: Create a balloon car as part of the JR. Engineering badge For Juniors and up . • Leap Bot: Create a leap bot as part of the BR.
 Mechanical Engineering badge For Brownies and up. • Model Car Design: Create a model car and test it on different surfaces as part of the Daisy Mechanical Engineering badge.
-For Daisies and up. • Wind Tunnel: Explore the effect moving air has on an object by designing an object to float in the tube.
+For Daisies and up. • CSI: Discover the science of investigation, learn about fingerprints, and how to extract DNA from fruit. • Wind Tunnel Challenge: Explore the effect moving air has on an object by designing an object to float in the tube.

-Sports & Games
+Adventure, Sports & Games

 • Archery: Learn how to safely shoot arrows at a target, more experienced girls will review the basics then work on challenges.
-For Juniors and up. • Geocaching: Find geocaches hidden around camp using handheld GPS devices For Juniors and up. • Letterboxing: Create your own letterboxing stamp, and then go on a hunt for around camp by following the clues. • Low Challenge Course: Counts as two time slots The challenge course is a series of mental and physical obstacles, which your troop must solve by working together.
+For Juniors and up. • Climbing Wall (New) Take on the challenge of climbing our new wall.
+Brownies and up. • Crate Stacking (New) As a team create a stack of crates for a member of your troop to climb up.
+The climber will be on belay and will climb as high as they can before the crates topple.
+Juniors and up, 2 time slots. • Geocaching: Find geocaches hidden around camp using handheld GPS devices For Juniors and up . • High Challenge Course (Libbey Only) 3 time slots, for Cadettes and up. • Letterboxing: Create your own letterboxing stamp, and then go on a hunt for "treasure" around camp by following the clues. • Low Challenge Course: The challenge course is a series of mental and physical obstacles, which your troop must solve by working together.
 Each challenge helps your troop explore and develop teamwork, communication styles, leadership skills and problem-solving strategies.
 In addition, girls gain confidence, self-esteem, a feeling of accomplishment and a better understanding of how they work with others.
-For Juniors and up. • Paintball Slingshots: Take aim at our new paintball slingshot course. • Parachute Games: Learn new parachute and noodle games to play. • Sand Volleyball: Play volleyball on the sand volleyball court.
+For Juniors and up, 2 time slots. • Paintball Slingshots: Take aim at our new paintball slingshot course. • Hatchet Throwing: Throw hatchets at the hatchet range.
+For Cadettes and up. • Water Games: Play a bunch of water games that get you really wet.
+Bring water shoes. • Parachute & Noodle Games: Learn new parachute and noodle games to play.